restx/restx/docs/ref-factory.md

 You can easily register component customizers which can be used to customize components produced by the factory.
 This allow contributions to or transformation of components, which is very useful for decoupling and plugins.

+#### Alternatives

+You can easily declare components which are made avaiable to the factory only under some conditions.

+#### Factory of Factory

+You can define a factory machine which in turns builds other factory machines.
+This is the mechanism used under the hood to provide the alternatives support.